 Are there any limitations on the type/price of property I can purchase?

-There is a property price cap of £150,000 in place throughout Northern Ireland, effective from April 2016 to March 2017.
+There is a property price cap of £160,000 in place throughout Northern Ireland, effective from 3rd April 2017.

 All property purchases are subject to contract and title, and a surveyor’s inspection for condition and market value as part of the application assessment.
 Qualifying criteria for purchasers also apply, and these are regularly reviewed.
 Keep up with any changes through our Email Alerts.